dragthor/dragthor.github.com/_posts/2016-04-20-zurb-foundation-6-plugins.markdown

 ## Plugin Management

-How are they managed by the framework?
+How are plugins managed by the framework?
+Inside the constructor and destroy methods are where you make the call to `Foundation.registerPlugin` and `Foundation.unregisterPlugin(this)`.
+Each are found in `foundation.core.js` and described below:

-`registerPlugin` – in core.js
+`registerPlugin`

 Populates the _uuids array with pointers to each individual plugin instance.
 Adds the `zfPlugin` data-attribute to programmatically created plugins to allow use of $(selector).foundation(method) calls.
 Also fires the initialization event for each plugin, consolidating repetitive code.

-`unregisterPlugin` – in core.js
+`unregisterPlugin`

 Removes the plugins uuid from the _uuids array.
 Removes the `zfPlugin` data attribute, as well as the data-plugin-name attribute.